A characterization of positroids, with applications to amalgams and excluded minors: Bonding and its application to amalgams of positroids

-\begin{proof} First assume that $X\subseteq E(M)$.
-Lemma \ref{lem:brest} gives Since $T$ is a set of clones in $M$, either (i) $|T|\geq 2$ and $T$ contains only loops or only coloops of $M|X$, or (ii) $T\subseteq E(K)$ for some connected component $K$ of $M|X$.
-Since $T\subsetneq X$, if option (i) held, then $M|X$ would have more than $|T|$ connected components, so Lemmas \ref{lem:brest} and \ref{lem:bds} would give the contradiction that $B_T(M,N)|X$, which is connected, would have a direct sum decomposition with at least two connected components.
+\begin{proof} By symmetry, it suffices to prove the result for $M|X_M$ when $X_M\ne T$.
+Lemma \ref{lem:brest} gives $B_T(M,N)|X = B_T(M|X_M,N|X_N)$.
+Since $T$ is a set of clones in $M$, either (i) $|T|\geq 2$ and $T$ contains only loops or only coloops of $M|X_M$, or (ii) $T\subseteq K$ for some connected component $K$ of $M|X_M$.
+Since $T\ne X_M$, if option (i) held, then $M|X_M$ would have more than $|T|$ connected components, so Lemmas \ref{lem:brest} and \ref{lem:bds} would give the contradiction that $B_T(M,N)|X$, which is connected, is a direct sum of at least two matroids.
 So option (ii) holds.
-By Lemmas \ref{lem:brest} and \ref{lem:bds}, if $M|X$ had any connected components besides $K$, then there would be a direct sum decomposition of $B_T(M,N)|X$ that would have at least two connected components, but $B_T(M,N)|X$ is connected.
-Thus, $M|X$ is connected.
-The assertion when $X\subseteq E(N)$ follows by symmetry.
+By Lemmas \ref{lem:brest} and \ref{lem:bds}, if $M|X_M$ had any connected components besides $K$, then $B_T(M,N)|X$ would be a direct sum of at least two matroids, but $B_T(M,N)|X$ is connected.
+Thus, $M|X_M$ is connected. \end{proof}

-Now assume that $X\not\subseteq E(M)$ and $X\not\subseteq E(N)$.
-The same argument using Lemmas \ref{lem:brest} and \ref{lem:bds} that ruled out option (i) above shows that the elements of $T$, which are clones, are in the same connected component of $M|X_M$, and likewise for $N|X_N$.
-Another application of Lemmas \ref{lem:brest} and \ref{lem:bds} as above shows that $M|X_M$ and $N|X_N$ have no other connected components, so both $M|X_M$ and $N|X_N$ are connected. \end{proof}

 We turn to the applications to positroids.

 \begin{thm} Let $M$ and $N$ be positroids with no loops, and let $E(M)\cap E(N)$ be $T$.
 If $T$ is nonempty, $T$ is independent in both $M$ and $N$, and $T$ is a set of clones in both $M$ and $N$, then the free amalgam $B_T(M,N)$ is a positroid. \end{thm}